bcbio/bcbio-nextgen/docs/contents/installation.rst

 Run ``python bcbio_nextgen_install.py`` with no arguments to see options for configuring the installation process.
 Some useful arguments are:

-- ``--nosudo`` For running in environments where you lack administrator privileges.
+- ``--sudo`` Enable installation in privileged directories and allow the installer to update system packages.
 - ``--isolate`` Avoid updating the user's ``~/.bashrc`` if installing in a non-standard PATH.
 This facilitates creation of isolated modules without disrupting the user's environmental setup.